appliedbits/draft-sliwa-stir-oob-transparent-discovery/draft-sliwa-stir-oob-transparent-discovery.md

 ## Certificate-Based CPS Publication

-CPS operators or entities authorized for telephone numbers or SPCs obtain STIR delegate certificates containing a TNAuthList and the CPS URI certificate extension as defined in [I-D.sliwa-stir-cert-cps-ext].
-The CPS URI identifies the HTTPS endpoint where Out-of-Band (OOB) PASSporTs can be published or retrieved for the associated identifiers.
+CPS operators often associated with entities authorized for telephone numbers or SPCs obtain STIR certificates or delegate certificates containing a TNAuthList and the CPS URI certificate extension as defined in [I-D.sliwa-stir-cert-cps-ext].
+The CPS URI identifies the CPS HTTPS endpoint where Out-of-Band (OOB) PASSporTs can be published or retrieved for the associated identifiers.

 These certificates are submitted to one or more recognized STI-CT logs.
 Each submission yields a Signed Certificate Timestamp (SCT), which proves inclusion in the log and enables public verification.